Creating Workspot Templates for GCP

 • Create bucket [customername] templates.

-• Storage Object Creator & \
+• Cloud Storage > Storage Object Creator

-• Storage Object Viewer roles
+• Cloud Storage > Storage Object Viewer

-Uploading the Image
+Upload the Image

-Upload the VHD image from local machine.
+• Upload the VHD image from the local machine.

-• The status will show as complete once the upload is done and you can find the file uploaded in the bucket.
+• The status will show as complete once the upload is done, and you can find the file uploaded in the bucket.

 • Click on the File Details to copy the gsutil uri for future use.

-Convert a Customer Image to a GCP Supported Image
+Convert a Customer Image to a GCP-supported Image

 https://community.workspot.com/templates-images-creating-90/customer-provided-windows-10-template-requirements-for-azure-and-gcp-386